 Confidential questions received on the dates prior to the Confidential Preliminary ATC Meetings with Proposers may be discussed at that meeting.
-For confidential questions received on the allowable date(s) after the Confidential Preliminary ATC Meeting, verbal answers may be answered with a Confidential One-on-One Questions Meeting/conference call which may be held within 10 business days following receipt of the confidential questions.
-Proposers must use the Question Submittal Form that is provided on the SCDOT Design-Build website under the SCDOT Design-Build Documents and Standard Forms Section.
+For confidential questions received on the allowable date(s) after the Confidential Preliminary ATC Meeting, verbal answers may be provided during a Confidential One-on-One Questions Meeting/conference call which may be held within 10 business days following receipt of the confidential questions or as determined necessary by the SCDOT POC.
+Proposers must use the Question Submittal Form that is provided on the SCDOT Design-Build website under the SCDOT Design-Build Standard Forms Section.